CroSel: Cross Selection of Confident Pseudo Labels for Partial-Label Learning: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.\quad}We used three widely used benchmarks in this field: SVHN~\cite{svhn}, CIFAR-10~\cite{krizhevsky2009cifar} and CIFAR-100~\cite{krizhevsky2009cifar}.
-The way we generate partial labels is by flipping the negative labels $\overline{y} \neq y$ of the example with a set probability $q=P(\overline{y} \in S|\overline{y} \neq y)$.
+The way we generate partial labels is by flipping the negative labels $\overline{y} \neq y$ of the example with a set probability $q=P(\overline{y} \in S| \overline{y} \neq y)$.
 With the increase of $q$, the noise of the dataset increases gradually.
 Following PiCO~\cite{wang2022pico}, we consider $q=\{0.01,0.05,0.1\}$ for CIFAR-100 and $q=\{0.1,0.3,0.5\}$ for other datasets.

-\textbf{Compared methods.\quad} We choose five well-performed partial-label learning algorithms to compare: \begin{itemize} \item CRDPLL~\cite{wu2022CRDPLL}, an algorithm that takes non-candidate labels as supervision information and proposes a new consistency loss term between augmented images. \item PiCO~\cite{wang2022pico}, a theoretical solid framework that combines contrastive learning and prototype-based label disambiguation algorithm. \item LWS~\cite{wen2021LWS}, an algorithm that wants to balance the risk error between the candidate label set and the non-candidate label set. \item PRODEN~\cite{lv2020proden}, a self-training algorithm that dynamically updates the confidence of candidate labels. \item CC~\cite{feng2020provably}, an algorithm that wants to minimize the classification error of the whole candidate label sets. \end{itemize}
+\textbf{Compared methods.\quad} We choose six well-performed partial-label learning algorithms to compare: \begin{itemize} \item PoP~\cite{xu2023pop}, an algorithm that updates the learning model and purifies each candidate label set progressively in every epoch. \item CRDPLL~\cite{wu2022CRDPLL}, an algorithm that takes non-candidate labels as supervision information and proposes a new consistency loss term between augmented images. \item PiCO~\cite{wang2022pico}, a theoretical solid framework that combines contrastive learning and prototype-based label disambiguation algorithm. \item LWS~\cite{wen2021LWS}, an algorithm that wants to balance the risk error between the candidate label set and the non-candidate label set. \item PRODEN~\cite{lv2020proden}, a self-training algorithm that dynamically updates the confidence of candidate labels. \item CC~\cite{feng2020provably}, an algorithm that wants to minimize the classification error of the whole candidate label sets. \end{itemize}

 \textbf{Implementations.\quad} Our implementation is based on PyTorch~\cite{paszke2019pytorch}.
-We use WRN-34-10 (short for Wide-ResNet-34-10) as the backbone model with a weight decay of 0.0001 on all the datasets for all methods.
-We set the batch size as 64 and total epochs as 200, using SGD as optimizer with a momentum of 0.9, and set the initial learning rate as 0.1, which is divided by 10 after 100 and 150 epochs respectively.
-For the hyper parameter in our method, We set $t=3$, $\alpha=0.75$, $T=0.5$ for all datasets, and $\lambda_{\mathrm{cr}}=1$ for CIFAR-100, $\lambda_{\mathrm{cr}}=4$ for others.
-For the selection threshold, we set $\gamma=0.9$ for CIFAR-type datasets, and $\gamma=0.85$ for SVHN.
+We use WRN-34-10 (short for Wide-ResNet-34-10) as the backbone model with a weight decay of 0.0001 on all the datasets for all compared methods.
 We present the mean and standard deviation in each case based on three independent runs with different random seeds.
+More detailed hyper-parameter setting can be found in Supplementary Materials.

-\subsection{Main empirical results}
+\subsection{Main Empirical Results}